tecladocode/web-dev-bootcamp/curriculum/section04/lectures/13_completing_our_project/README.md

 # Completing our project with document-level annotations

 In this lecture, let's continue with our HTML project.
-Any HTML document needs some document-level annotations in the `head`.
+Every HTML document needs some document-level annotations in the `head`.

 This is the code we're starting with: